SimPET is a compact and reliable SiPM-based small animal PET imaging system for hybrid MR imaging and standalone use.

 The SimPET series is an advanced silicon photomultiplier (SiPM) based PET insert for truly simultaneous PET/MR imaging with a compact design, low power consumption, and excellent PET detector stability, created by Brightonix Imaging.

-This insert has been optimized for use with some of the most commonly installed superconducting high-field (>3T) MRI systems found in many preclinical imaging laboratories around the world.
-In addition to the insert being used with a third-party MRI system, the PET insert can be used as a standalone PET imaging system if desired.
+The insert is optimized for use with some of the most commonly installed superconducting high-field (>3T) MRI systems, found in many preclinical imaging laboratories around the world.
+In addition to the insert being used with MRI systems, the PET insert can also be used as a standalone PET imaging system if desired.

 There are four (4) different models of SimPET inserts available, they vary in inner/outer diameter and axial field of view.
 Please refer to the Technical Specifications for complete details.
 The inserts are ideally suited for mice, rats and other similarly sized animals, depending on the size of the MRI coil used in conjunction with the insert.